joedski/musings/NodeMCU/Journal 2019-04-29 - Playing with NodeMCU on ESP8266 (through Adafruit's Feather HUZZAH).md

 Odd that low turns it on, but eh.
 It matches their example, so whatever.
 I guess it's sinking the cathode of the LED.

+UPDATE: Okay, so I tried again the next day, and couldn't get it to work on reset.
+But, if I just plug it in, then open `screen` and don't reset, it works.
+If I want that first arrow prompt, I can hit enter, I guess.
+Lemme see if this consistently works...

+I guess?  `screen` doesn't seem to be handling the restarts gracefully today, unlike yesterday.
+Not sure why.

 ### Try to Take a Mile...